microsoft/mimic_sepsis/README.md

 ## Contributing

 This code has been developed as part of RL4H initiative at MSR Montreal.
-Most of the core work has done by
+Most of the core work has been done by

 - Jayakumar Subramanian (jayakumar.subramanian@gmail.com), Research Intern, MSR Montreal
 - Taylor Killian (twkillian@gmail.com), Ph.D.
 Student, University of Toronto